Manoj Bajpayee: Early and personal life

-Bajpayee was born in a brahmin family on 23 April 1969 in a small village called Belwa near the city Bettiah in West Champaran, Bihar.
+Bajpayee was born in a Hindu Brahmin family on 23 April 1969 in a small village called Belwa near the city Bettiah in West Champaran, Bihar.
 He is the second child among his five other siblings, and was named after actor Manoj Kumar.
 One of his younger sisters Poonam Dubey, is a fashion designer in the film industry.
 His father was a farmer and his mother was a housewife.
 As a son of a farmer, Bajpayee would do farming during their vacation.
 Since childhood, he wanted to become an actor.

-His father had difficulty collecting money for their education.
+His father struggled to gather funds for their education.
 He studied in a "hut school" till fourth standard, and later did his schooling at Khrist Raja High School, Bettiah.
 He completed his 12th class from Maharani Janaki Kunwar College in Bettiah.

 He moved to New Delhi at the age of seventeen and went to Satyawati, then to Ramjas College, Delhi University.
 Bajpayee had heard about the National School of Drama from actors such as Om Puri and Naseeruddin Shah, so he applied.
 He was rejected three times and wanted to commit suicide afterward.
 He then attended director and acting coach Barry John's workshop after actor Raghubir Yadav's suggestion.
 Impressed by Bajpayee's acting, John hired him to assist him in his teaching.
 After that he applied at the National School of Drama for the fourth time, and they offered him a teaching position at the school instead.

 Bajpayee was married to a girl from Delhi, but got divorced during his period of struggle.
 He met actress Shabana Raza, who is also known as Neha, right after her debut film Kareeb (1998).
 The couple married in 2006 and they have a daughter.